ciphersbak/psftpp/README.md

 #### PeopleCode/SQLs one might find handy to use across Integration Broker, Process Monitor, SQL, Page Design, AE Design, and many more

 ###### IB Handler demonstrates the use of caching.
-Pagination is a rather subjective topic and I personally feel that the UI design should handle it rathen than at the API level
+Pagination is a  subjective topic amonsgt developers and I personally feel that it is best handled at the UI level, rather than at the API level